Requests and Holds

 This is Horizon’s way of telling you that the items are not available for system wide holds.

-Placing a request for another library
+Placing a request for an Out-of-Province library

 • go to the checkout window